1. Support and advice for pupils

 Grievances and harassment

 1.20) The BSB requires AETOs to have a number of key policies and processes in place to ensure transparency and fair treatment of pupils, and to provide mechanisms to resolve problems promptly.
-The policies and procedures should be explained to the pupils at the beginning of the pupillage.
+The policies and procedures should be provided to pupils with the written agreement (see Part 2C (C2) of the Bar Qualification Manual) and explained to the pupils at the beginning of the pupillage.
 The grievance procedure should set out clearly what needs to be done in order to invoke the procedure and how the procedure operates.
 The method of final appeal should be identified in the grievance procedure.
 The overarching aim should be to resolve grievances both fairly and on a timely basis, through discussion, at the point at which they occur.

 Indicator 46.8 requires all AETOs to have in place grievance policies and procedures.